definitelyprobably/alnitak/README.rst

  Alnitak
 =========

+This branch is the development branch for version 0.3.

 This program is designed to help manage `DANE (TLSA) <https://tools.ietf.org/html/rfc6698>`_ records on a server using `Let's Encrypt <https://letsencrypt.org/>`_ certificates.
 Specifically, if you are thinking of using DANE to secure a service encrypted with Let's Encrypt certificates, you will at least need a reliable way to update your DNS TLSA records when your TLS certificates are renewed.
 This program can help you do this.

 Documentation is provided at https://alnitak.readthedocs.io/en/latest/.